How AI can help you win the inbox attention game

 Findings from a machine learning analysis of subject lines

-July 18, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing and Analytics
+July 18, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing, Analytics and AI Strategy

 Thanks to the power of AI for analyzing large data sets, we found overperformers, underperformers, a few surprises, and confirmation that many of our current best practices are still trustworthy.